betulkizilkaya/betulkizilkaya/README.md

 ## 🧕🏼 Hi there, I'm Betül!

-🎓 A 3rd-year Computer Engineering student at Balıkesir University.
+🎓 A 3rd-year Computer Engineering student at Balıkesir University.<br>
-💻 Junior Backend Developer focused on Java and Spring technologies.
+💻 Junior Backend Developer focused on Java and Spring technologies.<br>
-🌟 Passionate about clean code, scalable backend systems, and continuous learning.

 🚀 **Goals for 2025:**
-- 🔥 Strengthen my skills in Spring Boot and backend architectures
+- 🔥 Strengthen my skills in Spring Boot and backend architectures<br>
-- 🌐 Build real-world projects for web and mobile backends
+- 🌐 Build real-world projects for web and mobile backends<br>
-- ☁️ Explore cloud deployment and scalable backend systems
+- ☁️ Explore cloud deployment and scalable backend systems<br>

 📫 **How to reach me:**
 - 🔗 [LinkedIn Profile](https://www.linkedin.com/in/betulkizilkaya)